asimsinan/gcs-modeler2d/README.md

   7. Go to your website by typing the url and start using the application.

  # Dataset
- You can use [this dataset](https://data.mendeley.com/datasets/pnd5789gyz/1) to try the application
+ You can use [this dataset](https://data.mendeley.com/datasets/pnd5789gyz/1) to try the application.

  # Youtube Video
  Below is the video of the working product.

  [![](http://img.youtube.com/vi/UnUwVP-Ulfs/0.jpg)](http://www.youtube.com/watch?v=UnUwVP-Ulfs "")

+# Comparison of Hand-Drawn Cross-Section and Cross-Section Visualized With GCS-Modeler2D

+## Dataset-1

+Hand-Drawn Cross-Section

+Cross-Section Visualized With GCS-Modeler2D

+## Dataset-2

+Hand-Drawn Cross-Section

+Cross-Section Visualized With GCS-Modeler2D

+## Dataset-3

+Hand-Drawn Cross-Section

+Cross-Section Visualized With GCS-Modeler2D